 I got another letter from Teddy – another self-pitying, cry-baby letter.
 If I hadn’t talked to Danielle the other day, I might have fallen for it but I know better now.
 He isn’t interested in getting over his grief or moving on.
 He wants to feel bad & he wants to blame it all on me.
 Well, he can go ahead & do whatever he wants – it’s his life.
 Me – I want to move on & live as fully as possible.

 One of the nicest Christmases I’ve had in years.
 Jesse gave me a camera!
 I have wanted a camera for years!
 I used to use Teddy’s but of course it was his.
 This new camera is a small Canon 35 mm & I have already taken a full load of film!
 I can see that I am going to go broke buying film & getting pictures developed!
 Jesse laughed.
-“Take your time, learning how to take good pictures can’t be learned in a day,” but I was just so happy to finally have my very own camera.
+“Take your time, learning how to take good pictures can’t be done in a day,” but I was just so happy to finally have my very own camera.

 & I got high.
 I know I shouldn’t have – but Jesse & Randy were going out & I knew – like the druggie that I am – that they were going to catch a buzz – & I said, “Can I come with you guys?”
 I used the excuse that it was too noisy with all the kids but they knew, of course – that I wanted to smoke some weed.